6 Reasons You Get Oily Skin After Putting Makeup On

 #1: You Aren’t Keeping Your Skin Hydrated

-Many people try to fight oil with harsh scrubbing and constant exfoliation.
+Many people try to fight oil with constant exfoliation.
 While keeping your skin clean is important for fighting excess oil, you also don’t want to dry out your skin.

 Skin hydration isn’t just about slathering on thick lotions . . . especially not if you already struggle with oily skin.